 There will be a brand new episode every single week, so be sure to subscribe and receive each episode as it’s released.

-Danny Johnson: Back to the Flipping Junkie Podcast.
+Back to the Flipping Junkie Podcast.
 Today we’ve got an excellent episode.
 We’re going to cover wholesaling with Cody Hofhine.
 Just a few years ago, Cody was selling insurance and didn’t know much about real estate at all and he had heard about a niche known as wholesaling and got interested.
 He quickly decided to go all in with wholesaling and generated over $500,000 in his first year which is incredible and has since created a seven-figure wholesaling business.
-And so, we’re going to talk to him and find out how he ramped up so quickly and has done so well with this.
-It’s going to be an exciting episode and thanks for joining us.
+And so, we’re going to talk to him and find out how he ramped up so quickly and has done so well with it.
+So it’s going to be an exciting episode and thanks for joining us.

 Cody Hofhine: Absolutely.
 Glad to be here.

-Cody Hofhine: Yeah it’s Hofhine in fact.
-I was on John Lee Dumas’ podcast and he end up saying like “Hofleen” or something, I was like, “No, not even close!”
+Cody Hofhine: Yeah, it’s Hofhine.
+In fact, I was on John Lee Dumas’ podcast and he ended up saying like “Hofleen” or something, I was like, “No, not even close!”

 Danny Johnson: Yeah, okay.
 So it’s Hofhine.
 I said it correctly then I think.